emira-dga/pomodoro/README.md

 A simple yet effective command-line Pomodoro timer built in Bash, designed to boost your productivity using the proven Pomodoro technique.
 It includes system notifications and customizable work/break durations.

 ---

-## 🧠 What is the Pomodoro Technique?
+## Pomodoro Technique?

 The Pomodoro Technique is a time management method developed by Francesco Cirillo.
 It uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.

 ---

-## 📦 Features
+## Features

-- 📌 Customizable work duration and break cycles
+- Customizable work duration and break cycles
-- 🔔 System notifications using `notify-send` (Linux desktop)
+- System notifications using `notify-send` (Linux desktop)
-- 💻 Simple and lightweight — written entirely in Bash
+- Simple and lightweight — written entirely in Bash
-- ⏳ Displays live countdown in terminal
+- Displays live countdown in terminal

 ---

-## 🚀 How It Works
+## How It Works

 1. The user is prompted to enter the number of hours to work.
 2. Each hour includes **two 25-minute Pomodoro sessions**.